-Okra also popularly known as lady's finger is a pod vegetable that has a gooey or rather slimy texture when cut open.
-Okra pods are cooked, pickled or added to salads.
-Aside from having a delicate taste, okra pods have excellent nutritional value.
+Okra also popularly known as lady's finger is a pod vegetable that has excellent nutritional value.
+Many people are unaware of benefits of lady's finger for health.
 This article provides an in-depth perspective of health benefits of okra (lady's finger) and nutritional value associated with it.

 Okra plant requires a warm, tropical or subtropical temperature for cultivation.
 The plant is found in abundance in South East Asia, Ethiopia and West Africa.
 Soil condition greatly determines quality of okra.
 The two varieties of okra are green okra and red okra.
 The flavor of both varieties is the same, however, when cooked, red okra pods turn green.
 Green okra is more commonly available in vegetable markets.